 What is the AAT?

-- If you are a person with disability, and you are unhappy with a decision made regarding the NDIS,
+- You are a person with disability, and are unhappy with a decision made about the NDIS.

-- If you work for a service or are a professional in the field and wish to refer a person for advocacy assistance or assistance with an appeal to the AAT
+- If you work for a service and wish to refer a person for assistance with advocacy or an AAT appeal.

-- If you are a participant’s chosen supporter and need advice with the AAT processes
+- If you are a participant’s chosen support and need advice with the AAT processes.

-- Assist applicants to navigate the process of seeking an Administrative Appeals Tribunal (AAT) review of NDIS decisions, including preparing documents, attending conferences and hearings;
+- Guide applicants through the process of an AAT review of NDIS decisions.
+This includes preparing documents, attending conferences and hearings.

-- Assist applicants to self-advocate where possible, or provide individual advocacy support, developing and implementing an individual plan in partnership with the applicant;
+- Assist applicants to self advocate where possible.
+We can also provide individual advocacy support, developing an action plan together with the applicant.

-- Ensure a referral to the Central Assessment Provider ( a specialist legal advisor) where legal issues are highlighted for a determination as to whether legal services will be provided (for complex or novel legal cases); and
+- Make a referral to the Central Assessment Provider.
+Legal issues are highlighted to determine whether legal services will be provided (for complex or novel legal cases).

-- Provide public information about the availability and role of the support person.
+- Provide information about the availability and role of the support person.